 This is a graduate course on quantum optics.
 We will examine the physics of the quantum electromagnetic field, and its interactions with other quantum mechanical objects (resonators, circuits, atoms).Instructor email: amar.vutha@utoronto

-#2: Here is a simple Python program for plotting Q-functions on a sphere: spin_functions.py.
+#5: Here is a simple Python program for plotting Q-functions on a sphere: spin_functions.py.
+You can also use the built-in functions in QuTip to do something similar.

 PrerequisitesA strong graduate level background in classical electromagnetism and quantum mechanics will be assumed.
 Recommended prerequisites are: